 Photothermal Radiometry (PTR) and Modulated Luminescence (LUM) signatures are combined to detect demineralization within the tooth.
-The PTR signature is the result of a pulsed infrared laser beam focused on the tooth surface that generates a thermal wave absorbed by the tooth which in turn generates a Planck radiation emission out of the tooth.
-The LUM signature is the result of the absorbed infrared light causing light emission from the tooth at different wavelengths based on the crystal orientation and demineralization.
-These two signatures provide complimentary results that when combined can be used to detect very small changes in the mineral and specifically demineralization.
-The Canary System (Quantum Dental Technologies, Inc.) uses the PRT-LUM methods that have been refined to pulse the infrared light such that the resulting signatures have probed to a depth of 5 mm into the tooth.
+The PTR signature is the result of a pulsed 660 nm visible (red) laser beam focused on the tooth surface that generates a thermal wave absorbed by the tooth which in turn generates a Planck radiation emission out of the tooth.
+The LUM signature is the result of the absorbed light causing light emission from the tooth at different wavelengths based on the crystal orientation and These two signatures provide complimentary results that when demineralization. combined can be used to detect very small changes in the mineral and specifically demineralization.
+The Canary System (Quantum Dental Technologies, Inc.) uses the PRT-LUM methods that have been refined to pulse the laser light such that the resulting signatures have probed to a depth of 5 mm into the tooth.

-resulting signatures in a mathematical combined formula developed from repeated scans of teeth to generate a single number called the Canary Number which is diagnostic of mineral quality where the larger the number the more likely there is What is not demineralization. known is how the Canary Number relates to white spot lesion depth, or what features may alter the resulting Canary Number.
+The resulting signatures are combined in a mathematical formula developed from repeated scans of teeth to generate a single number called the Canary Number which is diagnostic of mineral quality where the larger the number the more likely there is demineralization.
+What is not known is how the Canary Number relates to white spot lesion depth, or what features may alter the resulting Canary Number

-Information about the Canary System can be found at Quantum Dental Technologies, Toronto CN, www.thecanarysystem.com
+\Information about the Canary System can be found at Quantum Dental Technologies, Toronto CN, www.thecanarysystem.com